 Time-series consistency is ensured by the use of consistent models and parameters across the period.
 Where changes to methodologies or parameters have occurred, the entire time series was recalculated (see section 8.2.5).

-8.2.4 Source-specific quality assurance/quality control (QA/QC) and verification untreated sewage sludge disposed of to landfills has been amended based on corrections to the amount of sludge produced (see section 8.3.5).
+8.2.4 Source-specific quality assurance/quality control (QA/QC) and verification

 In the preparation for this inventory submission, the data for this category underwent Tier 1 quality checks.